T i m e l i n e

 It's intuitive science of the right moment.

-The feeling for the right opportunity which thus will not recur anymore.
+The feeling for the right opportunity which will not recur.

 We are intrigued by this spectacle because at the same time it's unconsciously clear